-Prapti Muhuri, Manager, Recycling & Recovery, Plastics Division, American Chemistry Council
+Prapti Muhuri, Manager of Recycling & Recovery, American Chemistry Council

-Linda Roman, Head of Packaging Growth and Technology, The Kraft Heinz Group
+Linda Roman, Head of Packaging Growth & Technology, The Kraft Heinz Company

-Jennifer Ronk, Sustainability Manager, North America, Packaging and Specialty Plastics, Dow
+Jennifer Ronk, Sustainability & Advocacy Manager, NA Packaging & Specialty Products, Dow

 Ross Sloane, Director of Business Development, Braven Environmental

 From Concept to Compost: How to Successfully Launch Sustainable Packaging Innovations

 Join industry experts as they delve into the opportunities and challenges of introducing new packaging concepts using a closed venue platform.
 The closed venue serves as a microcosm for the larger population, allowing for a quicker launch and rapid feedback on new sustainable packaging concepts.
 Working in a closed venue also presents unique challenges and requires closely orchestrated collaborations among each party within the supply chain.
 The panel will include representatives from Raw Material Supply, Converting, Brand Management, and Closed Venue Management and will explore the critical role played by each to ensure a successful product launch.
 Followed by Q&A.